Note: This post is sponsored by Schlitterbahn Waterpark and H-E-B stores.

 We did a mix of bringing healthy snacks I know my kids love and buying a few fun treats!

 It’s hot!
 Bring all the drinking water.
-Also fair to note, do not bring glass or alcohol to the park.
+Also, it is fair to note, do not bring glass or alcohol to the park.
 Schlitterbahn is serious about this rule and all bags get a thorough check.
 We brought a glass container filled with carrot sticks and weren’t allowed to bring it inside.
 The security guard was kind enough to give us a styrofoam cup with a lid to hold all of our carrot sticks.

 I’d recommend brining an umbrella stroller to Schlitterbahn.
 If your preschooler does not want to ride, the stroller is still useful to carry the bags and towels in and around the parks.
 I have an inkling by 4pm, the preschooler will gladly sit in his or her stroller and let you push them around!